Einars Repše

-Biography
+Early life

 Einars Repše graduated from Latvia State University (now known as University of Latvia) in 1986 with a degree in physics (specialisation – radio electronics).

 He first entered politics in 1988 as one of the founders of the Latvian National Independence Movement (LNNK), a political organization promoting Latvia's independence from the Soviet Union.
 He was elected to the parliament of Latvia in 1990.

+Career

+1990s

 From 1991 to 2001, Repše was the president of the Bank of Latvia (Latvia's central bank).
-During this period, he oversaw the introduction of the Latvian rouble, Latvia's temporary transition currency and the Lats, independent Latvia's new currency.
+During this period, he oversaw the introduction of the Latvian rouble, Latvia's temporary transitional currency and the Lats, independent Latvia's new currency.
 Under Repše, the Bank of Latvia pursued a tight monetary policy, implementing a de facto currency board for the Lats.
 As a result, the exchange rate of the lat has been stable since the early 1990s till now.
 Inflation was brought down from almost 1000% initially to low single digits within a few years.
 The success of the Lats made Repše very popular in Latvia.